ayushn21/Circle-of-Trust/Readme.md

 Internet Explorer is not supported at all.

 Just modify `db/dbinfo.json` according to your PostgreSQL installation and deploy to a PHP server.
-Load index.html to automatically create the schema and fill initial values in the database.
+Load `index.php` to automatically create the schema and fill initial values in the database.

 To deploy to Heroku, simply clone the repo and push it to a Heroku app.
 Attach a Heroku Postgres instance to the app and update `dbinfo.json` accordingly.